Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

-The Maryland Historical Society (MdHS) in Baltimore invites applications for its Lord Baltimore Research Fellowship program for the 2020/2021 academic year.
-MdHS offers fellowships designed to promote scholarship in Maryland history and culture through research in its H. Furlong Baldwin Library collections.
-Applications are welcome from independent scholars, graduate and doctoral students, postdoctoral researchers, or university faculty in disciplines appropriate to MdHS’s collections.
+The Maryland Center for History and Culture in Baltimore, MD, offers fellowships designed to promote scholarship in Maryland history and culture through research in its H. Furlong Baldwin Library collections.
+Applications for the Lord Baltimore Research Fellowship Program are welcome from independent scholars, graduate and doctoral students, postdoctoral researchers, or university faculty in relevant disciplines who are working on theses or dissertations, publications, or other research projects with a public-facing outcome.

-For 2020/2021: Two fellowships will be awarded for the academic year.
-Applications are due March 25, 2020, and awards will be offered by the end of April 2020.
-The maximum term of the fellowship ranges from June 1, 2020, to May 31, 2021.
+Fellowship terms: Two fellowships will be awarded for the academic year.
+Applications are due January 10, 2022, and awards will be offered by April 1, 2022.
+The maximum term of the fellowship ranges from June 1, 2022, to May 31, 2023.
 Research may be broken up in shorter visits over that year.
 Applicants with a minimum of 10 days planned research will be considered.

-- A stipend of $500 to help defray travel expenses.
+- A $500 stipend to defray travel expenses.

-- A one-year membership to MdHS, providing access to both the museum and H. Furlong Baldwin Library, as well as to select MdHS lectures and events.
+- A one-year membership to MCHC, providing access to both the Museum and Library, as well as to select lectures and events.

 As part of the fellowship, recipients must: